 Wondering what to wear for your trip to New York?
 Don’t feel like you need to be a fashionista and wear comfortable shoes.
 Despite its reputation, nobody cares whether you look fashionable OR cool beyond not looking sloppy.

-New York is dirty.
+New York is filthy

 After reading enough studies about subway handrails (touching one is like shaking hands with 10,000 people), I always carry antibacterial gel with me at all times and avoid touching the handrails/buttons everywhere.
 I strongly recommend that you do the same.

-NYC might be famous for its skyscrapers, but at its heart New York is a city of immigrants.
+NYC might be famous for its skyscrapers, but at its heart, New York is a city of immigrants.
 It’s estimated that more than 800 languages are spoken in New York and all that matters for being a New Yorker is that YOU call yourself a New Yorker.

 You’ll understand why people fall head over heels for this dirty city (I warned you), you need to experience the uniqueness that defines New York: the many different groups that coexist here side by side with their own distinct bits that they contribute to New York’s culture.

 New York City is just magical.
 You know that saying: ANYTHING CAN HAPPEN IN NEW YORK?
-Well, it's true, including the fuzzy feel good stories that made Humans of New York famous, people carrying around kittens on the subway, seeing some of the world’s best fashion on the street, spotting celebrities walking into your neighborhood deli, impromptu dancing in the street, and even getting discovered by modeling agents (it happened to Jennifer Lawrence).
+It’s true, including the fuzzy feel-good stories that made Humans of New York famous, people carrying around kittens on the subway, seeing some of the world’s best fashion on the street, spotting celebrities walking into your neighborhood deli, impromptu dancing in the street, and even getting discovered by modeling agents (it happened to Jennifer Lawrence).